g-a-borrero/cosmos/Items/index.md

 | Synthetic, Soft | 1,100 | 8 |
 | Synthetic, Hard | 1,800 | 9 |
 | Synthetic, Trauma | 2,500 | 10 |

+## Weapons

+Assuming you don't want to rely on your fists or incorporeal means for fighting, there are weapons.

+### Melee

+Melee weapons do a variable amount of damage depending on their composition.